Cities Near The Swiss Alps: Most Scenic Switzerland Cities

 Montreux

-Chateau de Chillon.
-Visit the centuries-old waterside castle with sights of the glorious Dents du Midi mountain.
-It is one of the most visited castles in Europe, featuring different architecture and murals dating from the 12th century.
-It is home to 300 artifacts ranging from weapons, pieces of furniture, and archeological objects.
+Chateau de Chillon — Visit the centuries-old waterside castle, which offers views of the glorious Dents du Midi Mountain.
+This castle is one of the most visited in Europe, featuring diverse architecture and murals that date back to the 12th century.
+It houses 300 artifacts, including weapons, pieces of furniture, and archaeological objects.

 Chateau de Chillon

-Promenade sur les quais de Montreux.
-Have a relaxing time on the promenade beside the lake.
-It is where the Montreux Jazz Festival every July (summer).
-Don’t forget to take a selfie with the statue of energetic Freddie Mercury!
-There are also several plant sculptures to see in the park.
+Promenade sur les quais de Montreux — Enjoy a relaxing time on the promenade beside the lake.
+This is where the Montreux Jazz Festival takes place every July.
+Don’t forget to take a selfie with the statue of the energetic Freddie Mercury!
+The park also features several plant sculptures worth seeing.

 Montreux Promenade

-Queen Studio Experience.
-See for free the museum of the famous “Queen” rock band.
-The place was once called Mountain Studios in the ’70s, where Freddie Mercury and his band members recorded their song albums.
-See the original studio used by the band, handwritten notes, and many memorabilia-like instruments.
+Queen Studio Experience — Visit the museum dedicated to the famous rock band, ‘Queen’, free of charge.
+The venue, once known as Mountain Studios in the ’70s, is where Freddie Mercury and his band members recorded their albums.
+You can see the original studio used by the band, handwritten notes, and numerous memorabilia, including instruments.

 Freddie Mercury Statue

-Rochers-de-Naye.
-From Montreux station, you can take a train up to the Rochers-de-Naye (2042 meters above sea level).
-On top, you can see the panoramic views of Lake Geneva, the Bernese Alps, and Mont Blanc.
-When you’re in Rochers-de-Naye, you can access the marmot colonies, Grottoes de Naye (caves), and La Rambertia (Alpine garden).
+Rochers-de-Naye — From Montreux station, you can take a train to Rochers-de-Naye, which is 2042 meters above sea level.
+Once at the top, you can enjoy panoramic views of Lake Geneva, the Bernese Alps, and Mont Blanc.
+While in Rochers-de-Naye, you can visit the marmot colonies, explore the Grottoes de Naye (caves), and wander through La Rambertia, an alpine garden.

 Rochers-de-Naye

-Lavaux Vinorama.
-Discover the impressive Swiss countryside from Montreux.
-See the UNESCO heritage site terraced vineyards and the 300+ wines on display.
-Every week in Lavaux Vinorama, you can taste a selection of wines at the tasting corner of the site.
-It’s definitely a good experience, especially for all wine lovers!
+Lavaux Vinorama — Discover the impressive Swiss countryside from Montreux.
+Visit the UNESCO heritage site’s terraced vineyards and view the 300+ wines on display.
+Every week at Lavaux Vinorama, you can sample a selection of wines at the site’s tasting corner.
+It’s an excellent experience, particularly for wine lovers.

 Lavaux Vinorama